nicehash/NiceHashMiner-Archived/README.md

 # <a name="introduction"></a> Introduction

 NiceHash Miner is an **easy to use CPU & GPU cryptocurrency miner for Windows**.
 With a simple an intuitive graphical user interface it allows you to quickly turn your PC, workstation or server into **money-making cryptocurrency mining machine**.
-Why leave you computer idle, whereas it could **earn you Bitcoins with just a few clicks**?
+Why leave your computer idle, whereas it could **earn you Bitcoins with just a few clicks**?

 <img src="https://nicehash.com/imgs/NHM_v1200.png" />